William Goldman, Oscar winner for ‘Butch Cassidy,’ has died

 NEW YORK (AP) — William Goldman, the Oscar-winning screenwriter and Hollywood wise man who won Academy Awards for “Butch Cassidy and the Sundance Kid” and “All the President’s Men” and summed up the mystery of making a box office hit by declaring “Nobody knows anything,” has died.
 He was 87.

-Goldman, who also converted his novels “Marathon Man,” ”Magic,” ”The Princess Bride” and “Heat” into screenplays, clearly knew more than most about what the audience wanted.
-He was not only a successful film writer but a top script doctor, the industry title for an uncredited writer brought in to improve or “punch up” weak screenplays.
+Goldman, who also converted his novels “Marathon Man,” ”Magic” and “The Princess Bride” into screenplays, clearly knew more than most about what the audience wanted, despite his famous and oft-repeated proclamation.
+He penned a litany of box-office hits, was an in-demand script doctor and carved some of the most indelible phrases in cinema history into the American consciousness.

 Most Read Nation & World Stories